 The flaky, natural-cleanser particles of Old Dutch never hesitate when they come in contact with dirt and impurities.
 A smooth, quick sweep, and the dirt is gone-all of it; none escapes Old Dutch, whether the uncleanliness is visible or not.
 That's wholesome, hygienic Healthful Cleanliness.
-Furthermore, Old Dutch contains no harsh grit or crude abrasives and doesn't scratch.
-That means it's safe-keeps lovely things lovely.
+Furthermore, it's safe-keeps lovely things lovely.
 Old Dutch is always kind to the hands.